 What is Taipei like During Chinese New Year?

 Everything is normal in the weeks leading up to the Spring Festival, besides the masses of locals flocking to traditional markets to pick up supplies.
-You won’t see it, but most company workers are attending (sometimes wild) year end parties hosted by their companies to reward staff for their hard work.
+You won’t see it, but most company workers are attending (sometimes wild) year-end parties hosted by their companies to reward staff for their hard work.

-On the night before New Year’s Eve (January 23, 2020), and all day on New Year’s Eve (January 24, 2020) starting extremely early in the morning), people start vacating the city and driving “to the south” (meaning pretty much anywhere south of Taipei), mostly to villages in the countryside in central and southern Taiwan.
+On the night before New Year’s Eve (Sunday, Jan 30, 2022), and all day on New Year’s Eve (Monday, Jan 31, 2022) starting extremely early in the morning), people start vacating the city and driving “to the south” (meaning pretty much anywhere south of Taipei), mostly to villages in the countryside in central and southern Taiwan.
 This is when all highways out of the city become totally clogged, and train seats are virtually impossible to reserve.
 In 2022, you can expect this to start happening on the night of Friday, Jan.
 28 and through the weekend.

 Despite most people being gone and most establishments being closed, some do remain open, and there are still plenty of things you can do.
 I’ll cover that in a different section below.

 What is it like traveling around Taiwan during Chinese New Year?

 It is important to consider local people’s New Year schedule when planning your trip around Taiwan during Lunar New Year.